HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: HEROES: Post-MCI Environment Simulator

 \subsection{ROS integration}

 To make the simulation compatible with current state-of-the-art robot simulation platforms such as ROS, we have added the provision of controlling the robots in the simulation using ROS through a ROSBridge.
-The ROSBridge allows us to use the ROS message-passing functionalities to control components inside the simulation using ROS.
-Robot components can be defined inside Unreal Engine as a set of physical meshes connected by joints.
-These joints can be controlled using ROS through the ROSBridge, allowing us to control the robots in the simulation.
+Using ROS message-passing to control components inside the simulation, defined inside Unreal Engine as a set of physical meshes connected by joints, the robot can be controlled inside the simulation.
 This will help us translate robot behavior to the physical simulation, allowing them to interact with the physics objects (rubble) in the simulator.
 Such a scenario can help us address the issue of robot navigation over dynamic terrain (shifting rubble piles as an example) that is not easily replicable using normal real-world environments.
-Furthermore, this allows users to specify robot behavior and movement inside the simulator enabling the user to simulate any form and number of components.
 Users can also export data from the simulator to ROS, including but not limited to images, as seen in Fig.~\ref{fig:ros-integration} from the robot's point of view.
 This two-way integration of data defines a complete integration of the robot in the simulator with real-world transferability.
 Additional sensors can be simulated to increase the possible interactions a robot may have with the environment.
-Apart from integration with ROS, the simulator also can be deployed using mixed-reality devices to help train first responders in MCI situations.
-Fig.~\ref{fig:VR} shows a version of the simulator deployed through a Meta Quest 2 Virtual Reality headset.
+Apart from integration with ROS, the simulator can also be deployed using mixed-reality devices to help train first responders in MCI situations.